18 Most Popular European Horse Breeds

 11. Clydesdale

-The Clydesdale is a draft horse that originated in Scotland and got its name from the valley they were first discovered.
+The Clydesdale is a draft horse that originated in Scotland and got its name from the valley where it was first discovered.

 The initial use of these horses was for agricultural work and coal transport, But they are still extensively used for logging, driving, and agricultural work today.